Back to All People

 Call: 2024

-Prior to coming to the Bar, Sam studied History at the University of Oxford.
-He received a first-class undergraduate degree in History and a master’s degree in Medieval History with Distinction, gaining the top mark in his year.
-He remained at Oxford to complete a doctorate, specialising in late medieval English history.
-During his studies, Sam wrote several articles in scholarly journals, and won numerous academic prizes.
+Prior to coming to the Bar, Sam studied and taught History at the University of Oxford.
+He received a first-class undergraduate degree; a master’s degree with Distinction, gaining the top mark in his year; and a doctorate, specialising in late medieval history.
 He also worked as a Lecturer in Medieval History at both Brasenose College and Christ Church, Oxford, and as a Research Fellow for the Oxford Dictionary of National Biography.